-(Chicago) – It's been a year since the Winners' Circle peer support group has gone virtual due to the pandemic, and based on its success, it will stay long after the pandemic is over.
+(TASC) – It's been a year since the Winners' Circle peer support group has gone virtual due to the pandemic, and based on its success, it will stay long after the pandemic is over.

 Winners’ Circle is a peer-led support group created to address the unique needs of people who are working on confronting life struggles,

 including substance use disorders and criminal justice involvement.
 The group